pravinpandeyit/pravinpandeyit/README.md

 - 👋 Hi, I’m Pravin Pandey
-- 👀 I’m a Laravel Developer
+- 👀 I’m a Backend Developer
-- 🌱 I’m currently learning React
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...